 Undergraduate business students may use an internship course to REPLACE any advanced elective in their degree plan.
-Graduate business students may use an internship to replace an elective as appropriate to their respective degree plans.

 Participating corporations are expecting to receive high-quality work and active participation from the students they sponsor.
 Experience directly related to a student's major makes the student more marketable when seeking full-time positions after graduating.